dglinyanov/akismet.dart/README.md

 	$ pub get

 ### 3. Import it
-Now in your Dart code, you can use one of the three following statements:
+Now in your Dart code, you can use:

 	import 'package:akismet/io.dart';